Horpeyemi007/HORPEYEMI007/README.md

 <br>

-## About Me
+## ABOUT ME

 <h3>👨 Hi, I’m Opeyemi Alabi and I'm a Cloud DevOps Engineer </h3>
 <hr>

 - 👀 I have a very good understanding of working with devops tools.
 - 🌱 I’m a creative person who is always looking for a way to improve his skills and grow as a professional.
 - 💪i have knowledge of cloud computing, scripting and also work with CICD DevOps tools like Jenkins, Ansible, Terraform, GitOps, Docker etc.
 - 💡I specialize in using AWS resources for my cloud based solutions by working with resources like - EC2, ESC, ECR, LOAD-BALANCING, CLOUDWATCH, RDS, CODE-PIPELINE, CLOUD FORMATION, IAM and Lots more..
 - 🎯I also have a solid understanding of software engineering as i love coding as a backend engineer and i can work with languages like Python, NodeJS, and Java.
 - 📫 How to reach me ...
 Email @ Opeyemi5055@yahoo.com

 <!---
 Horpeyemi007/Horpeyemi007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.